adjackp/pre-workshopMaterial/_episodes/03-testfiles.md

 ## ATLAS Input Files

-The ATLAS experiment uses an "Analysis Object Data" (AOD) file to store the event information which is the result of a long chain of data taking or simulation and reconstruction - [Link to reco_tf.py]().
+The ATLAS experiment uses an "Analysis Object Data" (AOD) file to store the event information which is the result of a long chain of data taking or simulation and reconstruction.
 In fact, this file format is made more user friendly by allowing it to interface and be browsable as an *__x__*AOD.
 So if you have an xAOD available (soon you will), you can simply open a TBrowser and [look at it like a normal ROOT file](https://twiki.cern.ch/twiki/bin/view/AtlasComputing/SoftwareTutorialxAODEDM#Browsing_the_xAOD_with_the_TBrow).